mcampos-a/greener-thumb/README.md

 ## Lessons Learned:

 This was a fun project to put together.
 React is an amazing tool to create responsive and interactive tools.
+Eventually I would like to update this app to the v2 version of the API.